woojiahao/design-patterns/src/strategy/README.md

 ```

 > Although the use of inheritance improved a potential situation with reuse, it caused the program to be less
-maintainable.
+> maintainable.

 Another problem soon arises, and when new types of Ducks are added, they introduce corner cases that require a lot of
-fiddling with the code to fit into our existing solution built upon by inheritance.
+fiddling with the code to fit into our existing solution built upon inheritance.
 For instance, if a user decides to
 add a `RubberDuck` to the list of children.

 ```java